 K.G.2.
 Correctly name shapes regardless of their orientations or overall size.
 K.G.3.
 Identify shapes as two-dimensional (lying in a plane, "flat") or three- dimensional ("solid").
 Analyze, compare, create, and compose shapes.
 K.G.4.
 Analyze and compare two- and three-dimensional shapes, in different sizes and orientations, using informal language to describe their similarities, differences, parts (e.g., number of sides and vertices / "corners") and other attributes (e.g., having sides of equal length).
 EEK.G.2-4.
 Correctly name shapes regardless of their orientations or overall size.
 Level IV AA Students will: EEK.G.2-4.
 Correctly name shapes regardless of their dimensions, orientations, or overall size.
 Level III AA Students will: EEK.G.2-4.
 Correctly sort two-dimensional shapes regardless of their orientations, or overall size.
 Level II AA Students will: EEK.G.2-4.
 Correctly match shapes regardless of their dimensions, orientations, or overall size.
 Level I AA Students will: EEK.G.2-4.
 Match a shape regardless of its dimensions, orientation, or overall size.
-K.G.5.
+K.G.5 .
 Model shapes in the world by building shapes from components (e.g., sticks and clay balls) and drawing shapes.
-EEK.G.5.
+EEK.G.5 .
 Model shapes in the world by building shapes from components (e.g., sticks and clay balls) and drawing shapes.
 Level IV AA Students will: EEK.G.5.
 Model 4 shapes in the world by building shapes from components (e.g., sticks and clay balls) and drawing shapes.
 Level III AA Students will: EEK.G.5.
 Model 2 shapes in the world by building shapes from components (e.g., sticks and clay balls) or drawing shapes.
 Level II AA Students will: EEK.G.5.
 Model a shape in the world by building a shape from components (e.g., sticks and clay balls) or drawing the shape.
-Level I AA Students will: EEK.G.5 Match a shape in the world by building a shape from components (e.g., sticks and clay balls).
-K.G.6.
+Level I AA Students will: EEK.G.5.
+Model a shape in the world by building a shape from components (e.g., sticks and clay balls) or drawing the shape.
+Level I AA Students will: EEK.G.5.
+Model a shape in the world by building a shape from components (e.g., sticks and clay balls).
+K.G.6 .
 Compose simple shapes to form larger shapes.
 For example, "Can you join these two triangles with full sides touching to make a rectangle?"
-EEK.G.6.
+EEK.G.6 .
 Compose simple shapes to form larger shapes.
-For example, "Can you join these two triangles with full sides touching to make a rectangle?"
-Level IV AA Students will: EEK.G.6.
+For example, " Can you join these two triangles with full sides touching to make a rectangle? " Level IV AA Students will: EEK.G.6.
 Using 2, 3, and 4 equally-shaped parts, combine these simple shapes to form larger shapes.
 Level III AA Students will: EEK.G.6.
 Using 2 and 4 equally-shaped parts, combine these simple shapes to form larger shapes.
 Level II AA Students will: EEK.G.6.
 Match a model of 2 or 4 equally-shaped parts to form a larger shape.
 Level I AA Students will: EEK.G.6.
 Match a model of 2 equally-shaped parts to form a larger shape.